 Polished animation — clean, professional motion-graphics style visuals

-Here’s a quick 90 second video explaining a typical production process.
+Above is a quick 90 second video explaining our animation production process.
 This is a simple but well polished process, from discovery, to storyboarding, design, and animation.

 STEP #1: Define the video strategy and write the script.